 IPM is a decision-making strategy based in scheduled, systematic observation and documentation of crop health and environmental conditions.
 Preventative measures are built into the production system in anticipation of potential issues.
 Actions are taken in response to established thresholds, and results are documented.

 - Accurate pest identification is important; misidentification of pests is a common cause of pest control failure and crop damage.
-See the Diagnostics for Plant Problems (page 66) and Northeast Vegetable & Strawberry Pest Identification Guide for help.
+See Diagnostics for Plant Problems and the Northeast Vegetable & Strawberry Pest Identification Guide for help.
 There are also many excellent on-line resources.

 - Biology and life-cycle of pests reveal vulnerable stages for successful control measures.
 Detailed, pest-specific information is available in fact sheets on IPM web sites or publications listed in the References and Resources section.
 See also specific pest listings in this Guide.